schalkventer/zusit/README.md

 # 🐼 Zustate

-**A high-level Zustand abstraction that enforces an opinionated data structure with associated operations as methods.**
+**A client-first Zustand data abstraction that enforces opinionated/standardised structures, operations and conventions.**